magnusmickelsson/pokeraidbot/README.md

 * Go to your Discord server, verify that the bot has logged in and is present.
 * In the chat, try running the command "!raid usage".

+## Who?

+Bot created by Magnus Mickelsson, with support from Johan Millert and the people from the Pokemon Uppsala Discord server.

 ## Notes

+...

 ## Data